 Where can I pay my electric bill?

-You can pay your monthly electric bill through Direct payment, mailing your payment to or dropping it off at our Commercial Street office, or using one of our payment boxes conveniently located around town:
+You can pay your monthly electric bill through direct payment, mailing your payment to or dropping it off at one of our payment boxes conveniently located around town:

 - Mary Alley Municipal Building, 7 Widger Road

-- Municipal Light Department Office, 80 Commercial Street
+- Municipal Light Department Office, 40 Tioga Way

 - Marblehead Savings Bank main office at 25 Atlantic Avenue